gnuarmeclipse/gnuarmeclipse.github.io-source/pages/eclipse/project/assign-device.md

 ## Prerequisites

+### A project created by GNU ARM Eclipse plug-ins

+The **Devices** tab is visible in the **Settings** properties page only for projects created by the GNU ARM Eclipse plug-ins.

+It is not possible to assign devices/boards to projects created by other plug-ins, because they lack the mechanisms to handle such additional data.

 ### The Packs plug-ins

 For the device list to be populated, it is required that the Packs plug-ins are first installed.
 To check this, use the **About Eclipse** menu and click the **Installation Details** button.